jameselite/jameselite/README.md

 **<h1>👋 Hi there!
 I'm Soroush</h1>**
 <br>
-A dedicated **Backend Developer** with a passion for crafting seamless and efficient applications using **JavaScript**.
+A dedicated **Backend Developer** with a passion for crafting seamless and efficient applications.
 I believe that great software can make a positive impact, and I strive to contribute to projects that do just that.

 <br>